|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon sugar

-- Cut the beef julienne style, across the grain, into thin slices less than 1/4-inch thick and 2 1/2 to 3 inches long.
+Cut the beef across the grain into thin slices less than 1/4-inch thick and 2 1/2 to 3 inches long.

-- Wash, peel and julienne the carrots into thin strips about 1/8-inch thick and 2 1/2 to 3 inches long.
+Wash, peel, and julienne the carrots into thin strips about 1/8-inch thick and 2 1/2 to 3 inches long.
 Mince the ginger.
-Cut the scallion into lengths about 2 1/2 inches long, and then into thin shreds.
+Cut the scallion into pieces about 2 1/2 inches long and then into thin shreds.

-- Heat the wok on medium-high heat for at least 30 seconds.
-(The wok is ready when you can feel the heat when holding the palm of your hand 2 to 3 inches above the wok's surface.)
+Heat the wok on medium-high for at least 30 seconds.
+The wok is ready when you can feel the heat when holding the palm of your hand 2 to 3 inches above the wok's surface.

-- Add 1 1/2 tablespoons oil to the heated wok by drizzling it down the sides.
+Add 1 1/2 tablespoons oil to the heated wok by drizzling it down the sides.
 When the oil is hot, add the julienned carrots.
 Stir fry for 2 minutes, stirring in the salt.
-(Do not brown the carrots.)
+Do not let the carrots bown.
 Remove from the wok.

-- Heat remaining 6 tablespoons of oil in the wok over medium-high to high heat.
+Heat the remaining 6 tablespoons of oil in the wok over medium-high to high heat.
 When the oil is hot, add the beef.

-- Stir in the sugar and the roasted Szechuan peppercorns.
+Stir in the sugar and Sichuan peppercorns.
 Taste and adjust seasonings if desired.
-Serve hot.